-Scared of making a mistake?
-Don’t be!
+Worried about making a mistake?
+Don’t be scared — get prepared!
 Study the Housing and Urban Development (HUD) guidelines to get familiar with anti-discrimination laws.

 When you set the terms of a lease, you’re like a parent who sets expectations for behavior and respect.
-And what happens when parents don’t enforce their own rules?
+And what happens when parents don’t enforce the rules?
 Exactly.

 For instance, if you have a strict no-pet policy, stick to it.
 If you look the other way when one tenant gets a pet, others may decide to get pets too.
 At that point, you won’t be able to come back and try to enforce the original no-pet rule.
 Of course, emotional support animals or service animals are not pets, strictly speaking.
 Regardless of your pet policy, tenants with such animals are entitled to them.

 Likewise, if you have a policy that defines how often an overnight guest may stay with a tenant, you need to enforce it.
-It can be a delicate situation, but non-enforcement may lead to unsigned tenants living on your property.
+It can be a delicate situation, but non-enforcement may lead to unsigned tenants.